 Currently rules in the district plan only allow for aviation or airport related businesses to operate at the airport.
-As a result the opportunity for income diversification is limited, however PRIP has identified 3 possible areas where opportunities do exist.
+As a result, the opportunity for income diversification is limited, however PRIP has identified 2 possible areas where opportunities do exist.

 - The purchase of existing above ground buildings.
 A number of tenants have built hangars and rental car facilities on land they are leasing from PRIP.
-There may a low risk opportunity to purchase these improvements and lease back to the tenants. - PRIP has completed the feasibility of a solar farm installation.
-The project has been approved and will be progressing.

-The building of facilities for tenants.
+There may a low-risk opportunity to purchase these improvements and lease back to the tenants. - The building of facilities for tenants.
 PRIP has been approached by a number of individuals and businesses who require facilities.
 The practice has been to lease the land and allow building or improvements to be developed.
 PRIP is evaluating if owning the buildings is more profitable.